Cryptographic Hash Function in Java

 - Another way is to find an algorithm to identify a unique and different input that will produce a given hash.
 It is similar to a collision, but instead of colliding, we are focusing on finding the input using an algorithm.

 - Some common hashes we still use today that are considered “cracked” from a cryptographic point of view are MD5(Message-Digest Algorithm) and SHA-1(Secure Hash Algorithm 1).
-Keep in mind that these are technically broken Hashes and never use for your security purposes.
+Keep in mind that these are technically broken Hashes and never use for security purposes.

 How to create a Cryptographic Hash